jeremyikwuje/monierate-website/src/blog/new-summary-of-the-investment-case-for-bitcoin-report.md

 ## Authors of the Investment Case for Bitcoin Report

-The following summary comes from a release titled the [Investment Case for Bitcoin Report](https://etc-group.com/blog/special-reports/the-investment-case-for-bitcoin/).
+The below summary comes from a release titled the Investment Case for Bitcoin Report.
 The well-articulated document is the work of the ETC Group.

 ETC stands for Exchange Traded Cryptocurrencies.
 The ETC Group has interest in traditional and digital financial services and works to strengthen the interrelationship of both worlds.
 Just a year after its establishment in 2019, it launched the world’s first centrally cleared bitcoin ETF on Europe’s largest reading venue, Deutsche Borse XETRA.